Tax in UAE: All You Need to Know

 • Certain products, such as tobacco or alcohol, may have higher import taxes of 50-100%.

-• Import taxes are exempt for goods imported into Free Zones until they are transferred to the local market.
+• Import taxes are exempt for goods imported into free zones until they are transferred to the local market.

 • The export tax rate in the UAE is 0%.

+• Tax exemptions for companies are particularly advantageous in free zones, which offer special tax and customs regimes.
 The UAE has a significant number of Free Zones, with 45 and counting, with the majority located in Dubai.

 However, if an individual wants to avoid double taxation and their home country has a double tax treaty with the UAE, they may need to obtain a Taxation Residence Certificate.